- Where are the slides?

 Slides are the building blocks for your playlists.
-Slides can contain a single image or you can combine several images and plugins on a single slide.
+Slides can contain a single image or you can combine several images, videos, and plugins on a single slide.
 Slides can be interpreted as pages just like in Powerpoint.
 Slides are a part of your playlist, meaning any playlist has one or more slides with content.

-You can access the slide options by pressing on the pencil icon in the slide thumbnail.
+You can access the slide options by pressing the pencil icon in the slide thumbnail.

 - Duration – Specifies the duration of the slide

 - “Play forever” – use this option if your playlist has only one slide or your playlist is for touch workflows.

 - Slide name – Optionally give the slide a name